-Direct operating expenses for Q1 2020 were \$21.6 million, or 26.5% of revenue, compared with \$19.3 million, or 27.0% of revenue, for Q1 2019.
-The year-over-year operating ratios for direct operating expenses in relation to revenue are consistent with prior years with no major factors influencing variances.
-We have incurred certain incremental costs in connection with our COVID-19 response measures, including compensation premiums for certain operational associates, additional cleaning activities for our facilities and equipment, expenses for personal protective equipment for our associates, and other measures impacting productivity; however, these incremental costs were mitigated through operating leverage arising from incremental volume, productivity management and other cost controls.
+Direct operating expenses for Q2 2020 were \$17.0 million, or 24.2% of revenue, compared with \$18.6 million, or 26.2% of revenue, for Q2 2019.
+We have incurred certain incremental costs in connection with our COVID-19 response measures, including additional cleaning activities for our facilities and equipment, expenses for personal protective equipment for our associates, and other measures impacting productivity; however, these incremental costs were mitigated through operating leverage arising from incremental volume in June 2020, productivity management and other cost controls.
+During Q2 2020, we qualified for the Canada Emergency Wage Subsidy ("CEWS") program in connection with our Nova Pack operations.
+We recognize government assistance as a reduction to the related expense that the assistance is intended to offset.
+A total of \$0.8 million, or 1.2% of revenue, was recognized as a reduction of direct operating expense for Q2 2020 under the CEWS program.